maluramichael/awesome-secret-of-evermore/README.md

 ### Rom Hacks

+- [Backup](/hacks/Hacks.md) - Backup of all Mods and Hacks from Romhacking.net related to Secret of Evermore
 - [Evermizer](https://www.evermizer.com/) - The Secret of Evermore Randomizer
 - [Secret of Evermore 25th Anniversary Balance Patch](https://www.romhacking.net/hacks/5437/) - by Master Knight DH
 - [Debug Menu](https://www.romhacking.net/hacks/4638/) - by XaserLE